Syria jets bombard rebel targets on airport road

 "It is another demonstration of what the Damascus regime is doing to hold its people hostage.
 We call on the Damascus regime to reestablish communications without delay," he said.

 "That is unlikely to have happened," it said.
-(Additional reporting by Oliver Holmes in Beirut, Suleiman al-Khalidi in Amman, Mariam Karouny, Praveen Menon in Dubai and Jim Finkle in Boston)
+(Additional reporting by Oliver Holmes in Beirut, Suleiman al-Khalidi in Amman, Mariam Karouny, Praveen Menon in Dubai and Jim Finkle in Boston; editing by Anna Willard)